The Catch Up Programme

 - Catch up students are invited to our Literacy Summer School which takes place in one week throughout summer holidays staffed by English department staff.
 This experience is continued throughout the autumn break and later in spring.

 - English Transition Project.
-During the summer term all feeder primary schools participate in a carefully organised reading and extended writing project centred around the novel, “An unforgotten coat”.
+During the summer term all feeder primary schools participate in a carefully organised reading and extended writing project centred around the novel, “The Unforgotten Coat”.

 Phase 2 – Whole School Provision

-- Pupils are grouped into classes called “SECURE Literacy and Numeracy”.
+Pupils are grouped into classes called “SECURE Literacy and Numeracy”.
 These small nurturing classes occupy 2 hours per week usually with 1 specialist teacher and support from Teaching Assistants.
-There are 27 pupils across 4 classes in Y7 2016/17.
+There are 38 pupils across 4 classes in Y7 2018/19.
 Pupils remain in these groups throughout the academic year.
-The curriculum is personalised to the student – often using Lexia programme or Successmaker to target specific skills combined with practise of core skills with a clear emphasis on reading aloud to staff.
+The curriculum is personalised to the student – often using Lexia programme or Mathswhizz to target specific skills combined with practise of core skills with a clear emphasis on reading aloud to staff.